nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

-YURINA CHAN is an todo App that helps you to manage your daily tasks better.
+YURINA CHAN is a todo App that helps you to manage your daily tasks better.

 ## Features

 ### Add Tasks
 You can add different types of tasks easily.
 We support the following types of tasks:
-- todo (task without specifc time)
+- todo (task without specific time)
 - deadline (task to be complete before a specifc time)
-- event (task on a specifc date)
+- event (task on a specific date)
 - period-task (task to be complete within a period)

 ### List Tasks